ams0/ams0/README.md

 I studied chemistry all my academic life, and I attended the Ph.D. program at the University of Amsterdam under Professor Fred Brouwer.
 I published a few scientific articles, here's a [list](https://www.researchgate.net/scientific-contributions/Alessandro-Vozza-42522315).
 My research was mainly about synthetic organic synthesis of metal-organic compounds and their study with ultrafast femtosecond laser spectroscopy.

 After my experience at the UvA, I switched careers and moved thru a number of organizations until I scored my dream job at Red Hat (for an open source software lover, there was nothing better!).
 I eventually left and stared my own company, [Lovelace Engineering](http://lovelace.engineering/) (in memory of [Ada Lovelace](https://en.wikipedia.org/wiki/Ada_Lovelace)), and after a while joined Microsoft as Technical Evangelist and now as a Principal Software Engineer in the Commercial Software Engineering organization.
+At the end of 2022 I switched to [Solo.io](https://solo.io) to follow my passion for advocacy and public speaking, in the role of platform advocate, to fulfill my mission to install a Service Mesh into each and every Kubernetes clusters on earth!

 <img src="images/octo.png" alt="drawing" width="120"/>